-Upon arrival, parents are to enter the centre with their child and assist the child out of coats and boots, etc. Please make contact with your child's educator before you leave, so that they are aware of your child being at the centre.
+Upon arrival, parents are to enter the centre with their child and make contact with your child's educator before you leave, so that your child can be safely signed in.
 For safety reasons, a staff member must also be aware of when your child is leaving the centre at any time.
 You are responsible for your child while you are on the premises.
 Children are not permitted to leave with any person under the age of 16.
 This is important for the safety and well being of your child/ren.